satra/NiPyPe-Paper/nipype_paper.rst

 Iterables - Parameter space exploration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NiPyPE provides a flexibile approach to prototype and experiment with
+NiPyPe provides a flexibile approach to prototype and experiment with
 different processing strategies, by providing unified and uniform access
 to variety of software packages (Interfaces) and creating data flows
 (Workflows).
 However, for various neuroimaging tasks, there is often a